AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/Resource functions.md

 -   Error handling

-    If an error occurs during the data pull process, an error message is displayed, and the data transformation task continues.
+    If an error occurs during data pulling, an exception appears, and the data transformation task continues.
 Retries are performed based on the value of the base\_retry\_back\_off parameter.
-For example, assume that the first retry interval is 1 second and the first retry fails.
-The second retry interval is twice the length of the first one, and so on until the interval reaches the value of the max\_retry\_back\_off parameter.
-If the failure persists, retries are performed based on the value of the max\_retry\_back\_off parameter.
+For example, the first retry interval is 1 second and the first retry fails.
+The second retry interval is twice the length of the first one.
+In this case, the process will continue until the interval reaches the value of the max\_retry\_back\_off parameter.
+If the issue persists, retries are performed based on the value of the max\_retry\_back\_off parameter.
 If a retry succeeds, the retry interval resets to the initial value \(1 second\).

 -   Examples
-    -   The following example pulls data of fields key1 and key2 from the test\_logstore Logstore of the test\_project project.
-The data pull starts when log data is written to the Logstore and ends when the data write is finished.
-The data pull is performed only once.
+    -   In this example, the data of fields key1 and key2 is pulled from the test\_logstore Logstore of the test\_project project.
+Data pulling starts when log data is written to the Logstore.
+Data pulling ends when the data write is finished.
+The data is pulled only once.

         ```
         res_log_logstore_pull("cn-hangzhou.log.aliyuncs.com", "LT****Gw", "ab****uu", "test_project", "test_logstore", ["key1","key2"], from_time="begin", to_time="end")
         ```

-    -   The following example pulls data of fields key1 and key2 from the test\_logstore Logstore of the test\_project project.
-The data pull starts when log data is written to the Logstore and ends when the data write is finished.
+    -   In this example, the data of fields key1 and key2 is pulled from the test\_logstore Logstore of the test\_project project.
+Data pulling starts when log data is written to the Logstore.
+Data pulling ends when the data write is finished.
 The data is pulled every 30 seconds in a continuous manner.

         ```
         res_log_logstore_pull("cn-hangzhou.log.aliyuncs.com", "LT****Gw", "ab****uu", "test_project", "test_logstore", ["key1","key2"], from_time="begin", to_time=None,fetch_interval=30)
         ```

-    -   The following example pulls data from the Logstore and specifies the blacklist to exclude data that contains key1:value1.
+    -   In this example, data is pulled from a Logstore and the blacklist is specified to exclude data that contains key1:value1.

         ```
         res_log_logstore_pull("cn-hangzhou.log.aliyuncs.com", "LT****Gw", "ab****uu", "test_project", "test_logstore", ["key1","key2"], from_time="begin", to_time=None,fetch_interval=30,fetch_exclude_data="key1:value1")
         ```

-    -   The following example specifies the whitelist and pulls data that contains key1:value1 from the Logstore.
+    -   In this example, the whitelist is specified to pull data that contains key1:value1 from a Logstore.

         ```
         res_log_logstore_pull("cn-hangzhou.log.aliyuncs.com", "LT****Gw", "ab****uu", "test_project", "test_logstore", ["key1","key2"], from_time="begin", to_time=None,fetch_interval=30,fetch_include_data="key1:value1")